cqfn/degit/README.md

 ```

 In a few seconds you can open `https://localhost:8080` and enjoy
 the system, which is very similar to GitHub.
+You can, of course, use
+local Git repo, which is on-fly synchronized with other DeGit nodes.

 ## Motivation and Related Works